FMA350/FMA350.github.io/_posts/2024-03-18-easy-partial-functions.md

 > "Partial functions applications are oftern confused with currying.
 I know because I always confused the two!"

 In theoretical computer science, partial function applications are an intriguing but frequently misinterpreted idea.
 It would be understandable to believe that they are too theoretical to have any real-world use.

 However, this couldn't be further from the truth!

 Indeed, if you write C++ code, you have probably previously utilized partial function calls, even if you weren't aware of it.
-Furthermore, you are doing a disservice both your code and yourself if you are unaware of them.
+Furthermore, you are doing a disservice to both your code and yourself if you are unaware of them.

 But what are these partial functions anyway?
 Simply put, it is a means to "fix" some or all of a function's arguments, resulting in a new function that requires fewer arguments to achieve the same outcome.